Main Claire's Itchy Feet logo

 8. Go to the Devil’s Bridge

-Located in the Cambrian mountains, 12 miles away from Aberystwyth, the devil’s bridge has been the object of admiration and legends for centuries.
+Another must travel in Wales you can’t miss, located in the Cambrian mountains, 12 miles away from Aberystwyth, the devil’s bridge has been the object of admiration and legends for centuries.
 When you get there, you will get to enjoy beautiful waterfalls but the singularity of the Devil’s bridge is the bridge itself!
 It’s not actually 1 bridge but 3!
 The 3 bridges were built at different times and still coexist to this day.

 9. Visit Powys Castle